JacobNatural/ask-game/readme.md

 ## Overview

 This project is designed to manage a quiz-based game where players answer randomly generated questions.
 The application includes features such as player management, question generation based on difficulty levels, answer validation, and score calculation.
 The game also tracks the specific time of play, providing players with a comprehensive overview of their performance.

+## New Feature: MySQL Integration
+The application now includes MySQL integration for persistent data storage.
+MySQL is set up using Docker, and a pre-defined database schema is initialized via an init.sql script.
+The docker-compose.yml file manages the database setup and configuration.

 ## Getting Started